Custom Directives¶

 Arguments¶

-Directive arguments are declared by setting the required_arguments
+Directive arguments are declared by setting the required_arguments and optional_arguments fields to

 an appropriate value: